mdefaux/normal/examples/dbapp/README.md

 On Mac you should run `sudo npm link` command, then normal `npm link normalize`.

 ## DB on docker
-Use the command:
+Use the command to create container pg-normalize-dbapp with "postgre" image.
-Il comando per creare il container pg-normalize-dbapp con immagine "postgre".

         docker run --name pg-normalize-dbapp \
             -p 5433:5432 \